A Logic of Interactive Proofs (Formal Theory of Knowledge Transfer): Related work

 The justification for choosing (plain) necessitation instead of LP's constant specification for LiP is that in the interactive setting, validities, and thus \emph{a fortiori} tautologies (in the strict sense of validities of the propositional fragment), are in some sense trivialities.
 To see why, recall from Definition~\ref{definition:TruthValidity} that validities are true in \emph{all} pointed models, and thus not worth being communicated from one point to another in a given model, \eg by means of specific interactive proofs.
 (Nothing is logically more embarrassing than talking in tautologies.)
 Therefore, validities deserve \emph{arbitrary} messages as proof.
 What is worth being communicated are truths weaker than validities, namely local truths in the sense of Definition~\ref{definition:TruthValidity}, which do not hold universally (\cf Table~\ref{table:InterestingTruths}).

 Note that our choice is not forced but free: we could have chosen constant specification for LiP too (\eg ``$\LiPded\proves{a}{\phi}{a}{\community}$, for $\phi\in\Gamma_{1}$'') and thus kept a closer relationship between LP and LiP, but that would have, first, put unnecessarily strong proof obligations on validities as far as interactivity is concerned, as explained; and, second, unfaithfully modelled resource-unbounded interacting agents, which already know all universal truths or validities, though of course not all local truths, which is the whole point of interacting with each other!
+In sum, while LP weakens necessitation, LiP weakens truthfulness (without risking falsehood) by conditioning it on proof knowledge (\cf Section~\ref{section:Interactivity}).

 (S)LP does not obey the law of modal idempotency, because it does not have agents that could act as proof checkers and thus needs a term constructor for proof-checking.
 Whereas LiP does obey modal idempotency, because LiP does have agents that can act as proof checkers (\cf Section~\ref{section:ProofTerms}) and thus does not need a term constructor for proof-checking.
 Observe that modal idempotency is deducible in LiP due to the law of self-signing elimination, which in turn is deducible in LiP due to the axiom of personal signature synthesis (\cf Section~\ref{appendix:LogicalProofs}).
 Note that for resource-bounded agents, restricting (resource-unbounded) personal signature synthesis could be desirable in order to prevent (resource-unbounded) modal idempotency from being deducible in LiP.
 Incidentally, (S)LP can be understood as being reconstructed from no term axioms involving the proof checker `$!$' (\cf Section~\ref{section:StructuralLaws}).